CTEC3905-2022/module-handbook/readme.md

 **Reminder**: all marks are provisional, subject to moderation, and will be ratified by the June Progress and Awards Board.

-If you need any support or advice on completing this coursework please visit the Student Matters tab on the Faculty of Technology Blackboard page.
+If you need any support or advice on completing this coursework please visit the Student Matters tab on the Faculty of Technology Learning zone page.

 ### Marking criteria